Quantum error mitigation using energy sampling and extrapolation enhanced Clifford data regression: Introduction

 A key challenge in error mitigation is scalability: it is difficult to ensure that these techniques remain effective and affordable as the number of qubits increases substantially.
 To solve this issue, a learning-based error mitigation scheme called Clifford Data Regression (CDR) has been proposed by Czarnik et al.~\cite{Czarnik2021errormitigation}.
-In learning-based error mitigation, the effect of noise is characterized by training on classically simulatable quantum circuits that resemble the target, non-simulatable circuits~\cite{Czarnik2025improvingefficiency,PRXQuantum.2.040330,RevModPhys.95.045005}.
+In learning-based error mitigation,~\cite{PRXQuantum.2.040330,RevModPhys.95.045005} the effect of noise is characterized by training on classically simulatable quantum circuits that resemble the target, non-simulatable circuits.
 The CDR method leverages the fact that circuits composed primarily of Clifford gates can be efficiently simulated classically~\cite{gottesman1998heisenbergrepresentationquantumcomputers}.
 Noiseless measurements are obtained from a classical computer, while corresponding noisy measurements are collected from a quantum device.
-A regression model is trained on these data pairs to predict the noise-free value of an observable from its noisy counterpart~\cite{Czarnik2021errormitigation,D2SC06019A}.
+A regression model is trained on these data pairs to predict the noise-free value of an observable from its noisy counterpart~\cite{Czarnik2021errormitigation}.
+Further developments based on CDR have focused on improving frugality through carefully chosen training data and symmetries\cite{Czarnik2025improvingefficiency}, on unifying CDR with noise-scaling approaches such as ZNE,\cite{lowe2021unified} and on exploiting empirically observed bias–dispersion correlations for self-calibrating mitigation.\cite{hosseinkhani2025noiserobustestimationquantumobservables} Beyond CDR, other learning-based QEM methods train neural networks or other machine learning models to map noisy measurement statistics or expectation values to their ideal counterparts.\cite{liao2024machine,kim2020quantum,10.1063/5.0274910,bennewitz2022neural}

 In this work, we investigate the hyperparameters of the traditional CDR approach for molecular simulations and propose two enhancements: Energy Sampling (ES), which filters the training circuits by selecting the lowest-energy samples, and Non-Clifford Extrapolation (NCE), which incorporates additional circuit feature into the regression model.
 Specifically, we focus on device noise simulation of the ground state energy of the H$_4$ molecule using the tiled Unitary Product State (tUPS) ansatz~\cite{burton2024accurategateefficientquantumansatze,D4FD00064A} with different amount of layers and thus varying circuit depth and accuracy.